 This article outlines what to expect in any grieving process.
 My aim is to show that difficult experiences are normal processes of adjustment to a new situation involving loss.

 In the 1960s, Elisabeth Kübler-Ross undertook ground-breaking research, interviewing 200 dying patients about their experiences of loss around their impending deaths.
 The result was a delineation of 5 stages of grief in her book, On Death & Dying (1969, New York: Scribner).
-She made clear that the 5 stages of grief are not necessary consecutive.
+She made clear that the 5 stages of grief are not necessarily consecutive.
 Not everyone goes through all 5 stages, and an individual may start, for example, at the third stage, then the first, the second, the fourth, before finally reaching the fifth stage.
 And, as we will see, not everyone reaches the fifth stage: some people get stuck in their grief.

 The 5 stages of grief